buttplugio/stpihkal/stpihkal/hardware/petrainer.md

 def tx_raw(d, raw, repeat=8):
-    """magic.
-I don't understand it.
+    """encodes message, precedes pulse, pads with silcence, sends 8x

-    adds 00000000000000011111 in front of the encoded part and  000000000000000000000000 behind it.
+    adds 00000000000000011111 in front of the encoded part (silence, then a pulse)
-    Probably so the individual messages have a gap between them.
+    and  000000000000000000000000 behind it.
-    I think there is a better way to achieve this.
+    (silence)

-    I don't know why the signal goes high for five pwm-bits before each transmission."""
+    I don't know exactly why the signal goes high for five pwm-bits before each transmission.
-    pwm = _raw_to_pwm(raw)
+    It is likely there to allow the receiver to set its gain.""" pwm = _raw_to_pwm(raw)
     tosend = bitstring.BitString(bytes=b"\x00\x01\xf0", length=(20)) \
         + pwm + bitstring.Bits(bytes=b"\x00\x00\x00")